 There was room to add future, unknown features

-I wireframed this layout, retrofitting the legacy Case View with real data to establish column widths and a basic set of font sizes.
+I wireframed this layout, retrofitting the legacy Case View with real data to define column widths and a constrained set of font sizes.

 Bringing Attorneys into Casebase

 We designed an Attorney Review tab so Melanie could compare her client’s medical records with the Intake team’s initial findings, without having to leave CaseBase.

 Eleanor had worked exclusively in Sharepoint, using a kludgy Settlement modal to manage payments to clients and co-counsels.

 The Settlement modal from Microsoft Sharepoint, with some data redacted for confidentiality.